softwaremill/bootzooka/README.md

 ### Why Scala?

-At [Softwaremill](http://softwaremill.com) we have great number of our projects in Scala.
+A lot of the projects that we develop at [Softwaremill](http://softwaremill.com) are written in Scala.
 It's our default go-to language for server-side.
 Softwaremill is also a [Typesafe](http://typesafe.com/) partner.

 ### Why AngularJS?